 - Awarded an AV-Preeminent Rating by Martindale-Hubbell, a rating given to only those attorneys who exhibit the highest level of professional excellence based on a review of their peers.

-School Acquisition of Fitness Facility.
+24 Hour Fitness.
 Represented one of the world’s largest fitness chains in negotiating just compensation for the taking of one of its gyms for a new high school.
-The settlement resulted in an award of over $23 million, which included loss of business goodwill, furniture, fixtures and equipment (FF&E), and leasehold bonus value for its below-market lease, along with relocation reimbursement to substantially expand and improve another nearby gym and obtain additional parking rights.
+The settlement resulted in an award of over $23 million, which included loss of business goodwill, furniture, fixtures and equipment (FF&E), and leasehold bonus value, along with relocation reimbursement to substantially expand and improve another nearby gym and obtain additional parking rights.
 The complex and successful negotiations allowed the client to keep its club open for several years to assist with the transition of members and minimize business losses.

 Portola Hotel & Spa v.
 City of Monterey.
-Represented owner of large hotel next to Old Fisherman’s Wharf with an inverse condemnation and land use / zoning lawsuit related to the City of Monterey’s $60 million conference center renovation and its attempted changes to surrounding land uses.
+Represented one of Monterey’s most recognized hotels located next to Old Fisherman’s Wharf, with an inverse condemnation and land use / zoning lawsuit related to the City of Monterey’s $60 million conference center renovation and its attempted changes to surrounding land uses.
 The matter settled shortly before trial with total monetary consideration and the restoration of significant property rights valued at over $13 million.

 Penn National Gaming / San Diego Gaming Ventures.
 Provided client with real estate and land use advice related to the construction of the $400-million Hollywood Casino Jamul project in San Diego.
 Brad successfully represented the client before the County Planning Commission, and defended litigation related to the use of nearby property for construction purposes, which litigation resulted in a judgment in the client’s favor and a substantial award of attorneys’ fees.
 Brad also negotiated numerous real estate transactions related to the project and off-site improvements and worked with environmental agencies to solve complex real estate-related matters.